 All School of Professional Studies degrees require a total of 120 semester hours of credit, which can be fulfilled through a combination of North Park classes and transfer credits.
 Learn more about program requirements for all our majors.

-Students seeking a bachelor of arts (BA) in counseling psychology will gain a solid foundation for the application of psychological principles to personal, social, and organizational problems.
-Students develop the necessary skills to for entry-level positions in a variety of organizations, as well as preparation to continued education toward careers as counselors, therapists, or psychologists.
+Students seeking a bachelor of arts (BA) in counseling psychology will gain a foundation for applying psychological principles to personal, social, and organizational problems.
+Through hands-on practicum experience, students prepare for continued education toward practitioner careers as counselors, therapists, or psychologists, as well as various entry-level corporate positions.

 Counseling Psychology Major Requirements